Plantastic-ada/Plantastic/frontend/README.md

 - Header
 - Profile
 - Water button
-- plant card & mock ups?
+- plant card & mocks?
 - see how to implements shapes
 - explore the accessibility button